r-a-h/lattinscider.com/index.md

 ## Announcements 📢

-### Easter Egg Hunt is Saturday, April 11th, at 1pm.
+### Easter Egg Hunt is Saturday, April 11th, at 1pm

 Our Easter Egg Hunt is the day before Easter.
 We'll also have games to play and plant starts for sale.

-### Plant Starts
+### Plant Starts Available in April

-On March 26th, we planted the first seeds in trays.
+On March 5th, we planted the first seed trays in the Greenhouse behind the Mill.
-These starters will be for our plants and yours!
+These starters will be for our plants *and* yours.
-Please call the farm or email your interests to <garden@lattinscider.com>.
+Please call the farm or email your interests to <garden@lattinscider.com>, or just show up and ask to see what's available.

 ### Come in for Apple Fritters & Hot Cider on Thursdays, Fridays, and Saturdays!